crybat/Notify/Readme.md

 # Notify 2.0

 Many Applications and Modules need to deliver messages to the user, and there is no uniformity on how that is done.
-It's the developer's job to tweek all those notifications and views of different modules to make, if possible, a unified look.

 This is where Notify comes in.

 Notify is a simple Kohana 3 module designed to capture messages from different methods and modules to be displayed later with a unified look and feel.